barotto/IBMulator/README.md

 non-US model)
 3. or scour the Internet (there are various ROM sets available.)

-If you have the BIN files, create a ROM set (see below for the correct format.)

 Launch IBMulator.
 A window will inform you that the file ibmulator.ini has been created and where it is placed.

-Put the ROM set anywhere you like (inside the same directory of ibmulator.ini is a good place) and update ibmulator.ini with the file name of the ROM set you want to use.
+Put the ROM set anywhere you like (inside the same directory of ibmulator.ini is a good place) and update ibmulator.ini with the file name of the ROM you want to use (see below for the correct format.)

 You also want to select (or create) the correct keyboard mapping.